 Following his experience on this deployment, Seán commented “The emphasis was on providing science teaching content to share with schools in Burkina as the vast majority of schools have no instruments let alone a laboratory.
 Using only the iPad we filmed, edited, labelled and shared the curricular experiments on their localised syllabus.
 The participants then imbedded the videos in digital books which also provided the rationale and supporting theory.
 The standard of the finished content was truly excellent and the students (up to 70 in each class) were really engaged with the new digital content that was projected on the wall of their classroom.
 The science teachers were so excited about the possibilities this new solution offered that they renamed it their ’Lab in a Box!’ ”

-School in a Box is a IADT/FÍS initiative and this deployment in Burkina Faso was also supported by NUI Galway & Coláiste Lurgan.
+School in a Box is a IADT/FÍS initiative and this deployment in Burkina Faso was also supported by University of Galway & Coláiste Lurgan.

-Over the last several weeks, students from Coláiste Éinde, Galway, have been participating in workshops in the School of Education, NUI Galway, exploring the use of iPads in mobile learning combined with performative ensemble methods to engage with, and interpret literary texts.
+Over the last several weeks, students from Coláiste Éinde, Galway, have been participating in workshops in the School of Education, University of Galway, exploring the use of iPads in mobile learning combined with performative ensemble methods to engage with, and interpret literary texts.